DarrienG/git_purge/README.md

 recommended that the user run these commands manually.
 However, if truly wanted, the script will take its best guess.

+There's also a fourth option, Set Credentials, that can be used to quickly set the user.name and user.email without typing the entire git config --global etc.

 To run:

 ```